kenrestivo/firealarm/README.md

 Since I have a web host which allows me to send some low-volume email, I could make do just POSTing the message as a web form to my web host, and have it relay that to me.

+I could also use Simple Email Service or just SMTP too.

 In dev mode, I like to have a text file with stacktraces; I keep it  open in emacs and auto-revert-mode it.
 JVM stacktraces are long, so it's helpful to have just the LAST error message and not a huge log to scroll through to find the most recennt one.

 Rather than add email, SMS, or Jabber to this library, it's easy enough to do in a function that takes a body and sends it along.
+Send that function to firealarm/exception-wrapper and you are set.

 ## Usage